dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 {% endprettify %}

-If the language is able to infer the type you want for a parameter in a function expression, then let it and don't annotate.
-In rare cases, the surrounding context is not precise enough to provide a type for one or more of the function's parameters.
+If the language is able to infer the type you want for a parameter in a function expression, then don't annotate.
+In rare cases, the surrounding context isn't precise enough to provide a type for one or more of the function's parameters.
 In those cases, you may need to annotate.